 /bodytag of your pages.
 Once you've pasted the code, don't forget to visit the page code that is installed at least once to verify the installation.

 There are also two ways to install Survicate with NPM packages:

 Step 2.
 Start your survey

-Start your survey and gather customer insights right from your website or in-product, navigate to the Launch tab.
+Start your survey and gather customer insights right from your website or in-product by navigating to the Launch tab.

 You can start it right away or set a custom date to start your survey.
 If you select a custom date, we will start your survey on this day at 0:00 GMT.